kevinguebert/kevinguebert.github.io/src/pages/2018/05/2018-05-08-how-have-you-failed-today.md

 path: "/2018/05/08/how-have-you-failed-today"
 date: "2018-05-09T00:18:00.000Z"
 tags: ["The Power of Moments","Books","Marketing"]
-excerpt: "> "What did you guys fail at this week?"
+excerpt: "> 'What did you guys fail at this week?'
 (130)

 What a powerful question.
 What have you failed at this week?
 The founder of Spanxx, Sara Blakely, was asked this question at the dinner table every..."
 ---